aws-samples/mwaa-disaster-recovery/tests/e2e/README.md

 reruns the test checks, and keeps the infrastructure afterwards.
 Pass `--provision-infrastructure` to force the full provisioning path instead.

+Failure behavior: when a version FAILS, its resources are KEPT (not torn down) so you can fix the problem and simply rerun `./run_e2e.py` to resume — provisioning is idempotent: existing buckets/roles/envs are reused, envs stuck in CREATE_FAILED are deleted and recreated, and AVAILABLE envs are adopted directly.
+Cleanup only happens automatically on PASS; use `--cleanup-only` to remove everything after a failed run you don't want to resume.

 Ctrl+C terminates all child processes (CDK subprocesses included) — no zombies.
 Resources already created stay; remove them with `--cleanup-only`.